University of the Philippines Visayas: College of Arts and Sciences

 The College of Arts and Sciences (CAS) provides the general education program that is the foundation of all academic programs in the university.
 The college equips the students with basic knowledge in the natural sciences, social sciences and humanities.
 It offers interdisciplinary programs with double major supportive of, or complementary to, those offered by other colleges.

 The college has a Division of Professional Education and a laboratory high school designed to train underprivileged youth especially from rural areas.

 The College of Arts and Sciences has five divisions: the Biological Sciences, Humanities, Social Sciences, Physical Sciences and Mathematics, and Professional Education.
 The Professional Education Division offers the following programs: Master of Education in Biology, Chemistry, English as a Second Language, Guidance, Mathematics, Filipino as a Second Language, Reading, Social Studies, and Physics.
 An M.S.
 Biology is also offered by the Division of Biological Sciences.

-The academic programs of CAS are the following: Undergraduate (Baccalaureate) — Bachelor of Arts in Communication and Media Studies, Community Development, Literature, History, Political Science, Psychology, Public Health, Sociology; Bachelor of Science in applied mathematics, statistics, computer science, economics, biology, and chemistry; undergraduate (post-baccalaureate) – diploma in physical education, certificate and diploma in science education, biology, chemistry, physics, and mathematics education.
+The academic programs of CAS are the following: Undergraduate (Baccalaureate) — Bachelor of Arts in Communication and Media Studies, Community Development, Literature, History, Political Science, Psychology, Sociology; Bachelor of Science in Applied Mathematics, Statistics, Computer Science, Economics, Biology, Chemistry, and Public Health.